mrgreentech/eslint-config-gametek/README.md

+# eslint-config-gametek

-Sharable eslint packages for the Gametek client platform.
-Theres is support for both legacy platform `GFP` and new linting conventions.
-This means that there are linting support for browser, node and test environments and also specialized packages like react, prettier etc...
+Sharable eslint packages and plugins for the Gametek client platform.
+This gives linting support for browser, node and test environments.
+Also some specialized packages like react, prettier etc...

+For the legacy platform please use [eslint-config-gfp](https://github.com/mrgreentech/eslint-config-gfp).

-# How to use
+## How to use

 1. Install package: